venkatarangasaikrishna/Obnoxiousness_Convictions_Report/README.md

 ## 📌 Overview

-This project analyzes criminal charges involving **“obnoxiousness”** across **Adams, Fillmore, and Quincy counties** in calendar year 2022.
+This project analyzes criminal charges involving **“obnoxiousness”** across **Adams, Fillmore, counties** in calendar year 2022.
 The analysis was conducted in response to a judicial inquiry from Hon.
 Judge Bonjuris to understand **how long it takes for these cases to be resolved**, especially in felony or misdemeanor convictions.

 The insights were visualized using **Power BI** and exported as a PDF report, which is included in this repository.